PhilipGriffith/AHPy/README.md

 }
 ```

-The `criteria` object has incorrectly interpreted the subcriteria of `cost` and `capacity` as vehicles.
-To fix this error, we need to call `recompute()` on the highest level of the hierarchy.
-The target weights are now correctly updated, though slightly different from the previous example, given the normalized weighting method:
+The problem is that the Criteria object has incorrectly interpreted the elements of the Cost and Capacity objects as vehicles, rather than as subcriteria of the decision problem.
+To fix this error, we need to call `recompute()` on the Criteria object, which forms highest level of the hierarchy.
+The target weights will then be correctly updated, though their values will be slightly different from those in the previous example, as we used the normalized weighting method in our current analysis:

 ```python
 >>> criteria.recompute()